nodelfilms/mickey/_posts/2017-05-22-we-are-in-cannes.markdown

 syntaxHighlighter: no
 ---

-We are proud to announce that our short film “The Talent” was selected to be screened at Short Films Corner during Cannes Festival 2017.
+We are proud to announce that our short film &#8220;The Talent&#8221; was selected to be screened at Short Films Corner during Cannes Festival 2017.

 We had multiple fruitful meetings with filmmakers and film distributors from all over the world.